mukeshmithrakumar/papyri/docs/NOTES.md

 Document understanding goes over and above OCR, requiring layout analysis, handwritten text recognition, symbolic language interpretation etc., on anything from administrative and historical documents to mixed-type documents such as maps and diagrams.
 Understanding text in the wild, on the other hand, has already enabled applications such as image-based translation or autonomous navigation.

+Cloud computing, in general, is also gaining more attention as a cost issue to be addressed by software companies.
+Tightly coupling an application to the current way of doing things may lead to an architectural disadvantage in the future.

+On one hand, ops groups are in a good position to do this; they’re already heavily invested in testing, monitoring, version control, reproducibility, and automation.
+On the other hand, they will have to learn a lot about how AI applications work and what’s needed to support them.
+There’s a lot more to AI Operations than Kubernetes and Docker.

+Source code is relatively less important compared to typical applications; the training data is what determines how the model behaves, and the training process is all about tweaking parameters in the application so that it delivers correct results most of the time.

+This means that, to have a history of how an application was developed, you have to look at more than the source code.
+You need a repository for models and for the training data.
+There are many tools for managing source code, from git back to the venerable SCCS, but we’re only starting to build tools for data versioning.
+And that’s essential: if you need to understand how your model behaves, and you don’t have the training data, you’re sunk.
+The same is true for the models themselves; if you don’t have the artifacts you produced, you won’t be able to make statements about how they performed.
+Given source code and the training data, you could re-produce a model, but it almost certainly wouldn’t be the same because of randomization in the training process.

+This changes what we mean by “monitoring.”
+AI applications need to be monitored for staleness—whatever that might mean for your particular application.
+They also need to be monitored for fairness and bias, which can certainly creep in after deployment.
+And these results are inherently statistical.
+You need to collect a large number of data points to tell that a model has grown stale.
+It’s not like pinging a server to see if it’s down; it’s more like analyzing long-term trends in response time.
+We have the tools for that analysis; we just need to learn how to re-deploy them around issues like fairness.

+Last, and maybe most important: AI applications are, above all, probabilistic.
+Given the same inputs, they don’t necessarily return the same results each time.
+This has important implications for testing.
+We can do unit testing, integration testing, and acceptance testing—but we have to acknowledge that AI is not a world in which testing whether 2 == 1+1 counts for much.
+And conversely, if you need software with that kind of accuracy (for example, a billing application), you shouldn’t be using AI.
+In the last two decades, a tremendous amount of work has been done on testing and building test suites.
+Now, it looks like that’s just a start.
+How do we test software whose behavior is fundamentally probabilistic?
+We will need to learn.